-Haematology and Serum Biochemical Metabolites of Broiler Chickens Fed Dietary Bovine Blood Meal Processed After 6 Hours Keeping Durations
+Leverage of Six-hour Bovine Blood Meal on Blood Profiles of Broiler Chickens

 Abstract

-The study was conducted to investigate the effect of bovine blood meal (BBM) processed after 6 hours keeping duration on haematological and serum biochemical indices.
-A total of one hundred (100) unsexed Abor Acre broiler chicks were randomly allotted into four (4) dietary treatments in a Completely Randomized Design (CRD).
-Each treatment had 25 birds and replicated three times.
-Treatment 1 (T1) contained no bovine blood meal and served as the control while T2, T3 and T4 contained 1%, 2% and 3% respectively to replace fish meal in a straight diet formulation.
-Adequate warmth, feeds and water were provided ad llibitum while routine vaccination and necessary medication were administered during the 8 weeks at the end of which 3 birds per replicate were selected for the determination of haematological parameters (PCV, Hb,RBC, MCHC, MCH and MCV) and serum biochemical indices (Urea, Alkaline Phosphatase, Cholesterol, Albumin and Total protein).
-Results showed a significant (P<0.05) difference in PCV, Hb, MCV, WBC, Neutrophils and Lymphocytes.
-Treatment 4 with the inclusion level of 3% recorded the highest values in PCV (41.75%), Hb (11.00g/dl), MCV (163.7f/l), but low values in WBC (9.94 x 103/ul), Neutrophils (42.75%) and Lymphocytes (46.00%).
-In conclusion, 3% inclusion level in T4 indicated significant impact on parameters considered then other treatment in this study.
-Therefore, bovine blood meal at 3-5% is recommended for poultry dietary formulation as it is well-tolerated and devoid of any serious challenges (diseases).
-As a baseline research, further trials with keeping duration beyond 6 hours and another processing methods are suggested.
+We investigated the effect of bovine blood meal (BBM) processed 6 hours post-storing on hematological and serum biochemical indices.
+A total of one hundred unsexed Abor Acre broiler chicks were randomly allocated into four dietary treatments of 25 birds and three replicates each in a Completely Randomized Design (CRD).
+Treatment 1 (T1) contained no bovine blood meal and served as the control while T2, T3, and T4 contained 1, 2, and 3% respectively to replace fish meal in the diet formulation.
+Adequate warmth, feeds, and water were provided ad libitum while routine vaccination and necessary medication were administered during the study period (8 weeks).
+By the end of the experiment, three birds per replicate were selected for sample collection serving for the determination of hematological (packed cell volume; PCV, hemoglobin; Hb, rell cell counts; RBC, while cell counts; WBCs, mean corpuscular hemoglobin concentration; MCHC, mean corpuscular hemoglobin; MCH, and mean corpuscular volume; MCV) and biochemical indices (Urea, Alkaline Phosphatase, Cholesterol, Albumin, and Total protein).
+Results showed significant (P<0.05) differences in PCV, Hb, MCV, WBC, neutrophils, and lymphocytes.
+T4 (3%) recorded the highest values in PCV (41.75%), Hb (11.00g/dl), and MCV (163.7f/l), but low values in WBC (9.94 x 103/ul), neutrophils (42.75%), and lymphocytes (46.00%).
+BBM 3% produced significant impacts on birds.
+Bovine blood meal at 3-5% is recommended for poultry dietary formulation as it is well-tolerated and devoid of any serious challenges (diseases).
+Further trials with keeping duration beyond 6 hours and another processing methods are suggested.

-Keywords: Haematology, Serum biochemical metabolites, Broiler chickens, Bovine Blood meal.
+Keywords: Broiler chickens, Bovine Blood meal, Haematology, Serum biochemical metabolites.

 Introduction

-Broiler production has been the most enticing and productive sector of poultry business in Nigeria, given its numerous advantages over other types of animals husbandry in terms of small space requirement, low investible funds, quick income generation, short production cycle, fast growth rate, high meat yield and easy management (Kehinde et al., 2013; Eko et al., 2020).
-Apart from income generation and employment creation, broiler production holds a high potential of providing the populace with quality animal protein containing low cholesterol, in addition to being widely acceptable, with no known biases and trado-religious taboos against its consumption (Adeyeye et al., 2013).
+Broiler production has been the most enticing and productive sector of poultry business in Nigeria, given its numerous advantages over other types of animal husbandry in terms of small space requirement, low investible funds, quick income generation, short production cycle, fast growth rate, high yield, and easy management (Kehinde et al., 2013; Eko et al., 2020).
+Apart from income generation and employment creation, broiler production holds a high potential of providing the populace with quality animal protein containing low cholesterol, in addition to being widely acceptable, with no known biases and trade-religious taboos against its consumption (Adeyeye et al., 2013).

-Such above are the obvious benefits of broiler rearing but today, high cost of feed and feed ingredients has been the bane on growth and expansion of once a vibrant industry, prompted reduced animal protein intake and may lure feed millers into cutting corners through feed adulteration and use of sub-standard feedstuffs (Kehinde et al., 2013).
+Today, the high cost of feed and feed ingredients has been the bane on the growth and expansion of once a vibrant industry, prompting reduced animal protein intake and may lure feed millers into cutting corners through feed adulteration and the use of sub-standard feedstuffs (Kehinde et al., 2013).

-Nutrition remains one of the most challenging factor to broiler production in particular and other monogastrates in general, thus rising cost and scarcity of feed has continued unabated in Nigeria, hence feed cost is reported within the range of 70-80% of the total cost of production (Ekwe et al., 2020).
-As posited by Anoh and Akpet (2013) increased total cost of production may be attributed to various circumstances including ethno-religious crisis, competition for staples with humans, natural disasters, political instability, poor government policies and recently insurgency in Northern Nigeria whose supplies of grains to feed industry has been seriously hampered.
+Nutrition remains one of the most challenging factors to broiler production in particular and other monogastrates, thus rising costs and scarcity of feed have continued unabated in Nigeria, hence feed cost is reported within the range of 70-80% of the total production cost (Ekwe et al., 2020).
+As posited by Anoh and Akpet (2013) increased total cost of production may be attributed to various circumstances including ethno-religious crisis, competition for staples with humans, natural disasters, political instability, poor government policies, and recent insurgency in Northern Nigeria whose supplies of grains to feed industry has been seriously hampered.